Mohammed-Zain-ul-Hassan/Password-Generator/README.md

 # Password Generator 🔐

 A simple and customizable password generator built with HTML, CSS, and JavaScript.
+The cool thing is that it's one of the first projects that I built.

 ## Features ✨